We strongly recommend students participating in the Undergraduate Research Program to use this poster template: URP Template

 Typical Poster Sections

-- Bibliography/Works cited: This section is typically short but it is important to provide citations you mentioned in the poster that support your work.
+Bibliography/Works cited: This section is typically short but it is important to provide citations for things you mentioned in the poster that support your work.
 This is usually put toward the bottom of your poster.

-- Acknowledgements: Acknowledge your funding source, e.g., Undergraduate Research Program.
-You should include a UW-Whitewater logo on your poster (you can find a suitable logo here).
+Acknowledgements: Acknowledge your funding source, e.g., Undergraduate Research Program.
 You can also include names of lab members and other people who helped with the project but are not on the author's list.
 This is typically put toward the bottom of your poster.

 Printing and Laminating a Poster

-- Send the final poster to the Anderson General Access Computing Lab via email (firstname.lastname@example.org).
+Go here to submit your poster request.
 The lab will convert your pptx file to a suitable format for the printer.
 You can request to see a copy of this file (to check for color and accuracy) before printing.
 This is especially important if your poster contains special fonts (e.g., scientific symbols) or has complicated graphics.

-- Don't be shy!
+Don't be shy!
 If anyone looks at your poster, ask if you can give a guided tour of it.
-You should be ready with a 5 minute account of your work.
+You should be ready with a five minute account of your work.
 Make good use of the images and graphs on your poster during this time.